josephxbrick/documentorganizer/README.md

 # Table of contents

-A table of contents (TOC) is required by this plugin. *Issue: a TOC is overkill for a small doc.
-Consider making TOC optional.* The plugin creates a TOC for artboards on the current Sketch page, organized into sections.
+A table of contents (TOC) is optional and can be enabled in Settings.
+The plugin creates a TOC for artboards on the current Sketch page, organized into sections.
 The image below shows a TOC that has both section headers and pages, but you can choose to list only section headers.

 <img src="/readme_images/toc_image_newest.png" width="900">